pheelwell/Gaia/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Regions/Ergon.md

 Despite their harsh environment, Ergonians are known for their resourcefulness, resilience, and adaptability.
 This spirit of perseverance is reflected in their craftsmanship and trade skills, as well as their ability to make the most out of limited resources.
 A strong sense of community is prevalent among Ergonians who rely on one another for survival and support.

-Religiously, the city is predominantly devoted to [[Zarinesh]], the deity believed to have formed [[Zarinesh's Hand]] and provided life-sustaining water to the city.
+Religiously, the city is predominantly devoted to [[Zarinesh]], the deity believed to have formed [[Zarineshs Hand]] and provided life-sustaining water to the city.
 The House of [[Zarinesh]] serves as a central place of worship where citizens gather to pray for protection and blessings from their patron deity.

 In addition to [[Zarinesh]] worship, Ergon also embraces animistic beliefs centered around nature spirits that inhabit the desert landscape.
 These spirits are believed to be responsible for various natural phenomena such as sandstorms or mirages.
 Some citizens offer prayers or sacrifices to these spirits in hopes of appeasing them or seeking assistance.

 > [!seed] [[Zarinesh]] is fast approaching, and Ergon's citizens are busy preparing for the festivities.
 However, mysterious events begin occurring throughout the city that appear to be linked with angered nature spirits.
 Adventurers are sought to uncover the cause behind these disturbances before it threatens the festival's success.

-> !read [[Zarinesh's Hand]].
+> !read [[Zarineshs Hand]].
 The air is filled with the sound of laughter and applause, reflecting the city's indomitable spirit in the face of adversity.

 ## Geography and Climate:

 Located within the harsh [[🌐Skoria/🌐Worldbuilding/Material Plane/🏜️Irasnian Wastes/Irasnian Wastes]], Ergon faces an unforgiving desert climate with scorching temperatures during the day and freezing nights.
-The city's unique location within [[Zarinesh's Hand]] offers some protection against these harsh conditions, while its oasis provides life-sustaining water for its inhabitants.
+The city's unique location within [[Zarineshs Hand]] offers some protection against these harsh conditions, while its oasis provides life-sustaining water for its inhabitants.

-> [!read] [[Zarinesh's Hand]], drawing curious onlookers and potential buyers alike.
+> [!read] [[Zarineshs Hand]], drawing curious onlookers and potential buyers alike.

-> [!seed] [[Zarinesh's Hand]], rumored to contain an ancient artifact of immense power.
+> [!seed] [[Zarineshs Hand]], rumored to contain an ancient artifact of immense power.
 However, the chamber is guarded by deadly traps and creatures.
 Adventurers are sought to retrieve the artifact and uncover its secrets.

 expand on Culture and Religion: